xapax/security/basics_of_linux.md

 ## The Shell - Bash

+The shell, or the terminal is a really useful tool.
 Bash is the standard shell on most Linux distros.

+### Navigating

 **pwd**